cjfshaw/JungleSim/README.md

 A.) CLEAN UP THE CODE.

-	a.)
-Bring unit, monster, and champion classes in line with good coding practice.
+	a.
+DONE ) Bring unit, monster, and champion classes in line with good coding practice.
 Change data types and functions from public to private or protected; combined with this, create the appropriate get() and set() functions and replace the current data modifications with them.

-	b.)
+	NOTE: THIS DID BREAK FUNCTIONALITY - NEED TO DEBUG TONIGHT b.)
 Clearly define functionality between classes and functions.
 Remove "create younglizard" etc and move it into a factory class.
 Move out other functionality, like level up() and checkExperience() functionality, as well.

 	c.
 DONE ) Use prototyping to make main easier to understand.